-- ► Recognise the risks has a 12/13 year old got the emotional maturity to handle them? - Limit the time spent on electronic devices and remove them in the evenings/night. - Know what she is doing online open space at home for access - Know logins and passwords - School monitoring of devices even at home (Smoothwall)
+- ► Recognise the risks has an 11 year old got the emotional maturity to handle them? - Limit the time spent on electronic devices and remove them in the evenings/night. - Know what she is doing online open space at home for access - ► Know logins and passwords - School monitoring of devices even at home (Smoothwall)